0xZink/SpamBot/README.md

 # SpamBot
-Spams input of User "x" amt of times (1st month of py lol)
+Spams input of User "x" amt of times (new to py lol)

 Download modules: